Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 Some options can be configured inside **`~/pe.audio.sys/config.yml`**:

-- Command to run when the reboot button is pressed
+- Command to run when the reboot button is pressed.
-- Show or hide the macro buttons array at startup
+- Show or hide the macro buttons array at startup.
+- The standard input selector can become an user's macro selector.
 - Enable download EQ graph images from the server.

 Downloading the Brutefir EQ graph on runtime increases the refreshing bandwidth only when the `[G]` button toggles to display it.